lecaillon/Evolve.Doc/content/faq/_index.md

 ##### Can I modify the content of a migration after it has been applied ?

 - Yes, in development.
-The `Evolve.MustEraseOnValidationError` option is provided specifically for this use case.
+The `MustEraseOnValidationError` option is provided specifically for this use case.
 - No, in production.
 The checksum validation performed by Evolve will fail.
 Since we're in production, erasing the data and starting over will likely not be an option.

 ##### Can multiple nodes migrate in parallel ?